I have adapted one of my jamaican fish recipes for the crockpot.

 You can use one type of fish or a mixture.

-Go to the bottom of this recipe, to find more recipes that you might like.
+Go to the bottom of this page, for more Jamaican seafood recipes that you might like.

 Set the crock pot to LOW.

 Heat the oil in a frying pan and quickly fry the fish to seal - put it into the bottom of the crockpot.
 You don't want to cook it, just sear it and get the flavor into the oil, so a minute either side will be enough.
 Make sure the pan is really hot.

 If you're using Jerk Seasoning, add it to the oil prior to cooking.

 Melt the butter in the same pan and fry the onion until soft then add the flour and mix to a roux.

 Slowly stir in the soy sauce and cook for a couple of minutes, stirring all the time.